 However, termites aren’t so beneficial in our homes.
 Unfortunately, all of human structures are built from the components which termites seek as their primary food source.
 Simply, they eat the very products our homes and buildings are made from.
 If left untreated, the benefit to the ecosystem will be to reduce your dwelling into a reusable pile of organic dust.
 Termites live in mostly wooded areas, when development occurs and the land is cleared of all trees and a structure is erected in their place, we are actually exchanging one termite food source for another.
 Termites require four things necessary to their survival: food, moisture, shelter, and temperature.
 All conditions are nicely maintained in our buildings and homes.
 Foundations, walls, furniture, carpet, shelves, and books are possible feeding sites for termites.

 Termites are most closely related to roaches, not to ants like many people think.
 It is presumed that the gut flora (digestive enzymes) of termites is directly descended from the gut flora of their ancestral wood eating cockroaches several million years ago.
-Of the approximate 4,000 species of termites worldwide, we in Missouri are economically challenged by one termite specie known as the subterranean termite.
+Of the approximate 4,000 species of termites worldwide, we are economically challenged by one termite specie known as the subterranean termite.
 They are a group of eusocial (a term describing the highest level of social organization with a hierarchy) insects that build an underground mound with many intricate tunnels and mud tubes through which they access above ground food sources.
 A colony can exist up to 45 feet below the earth’s surface, however most can be found at approximately seven to 15 feet.
 At maturity, a colony can number from several hundred to several million termites, which exploit food sources unavailable to any single insect acting alone.

 Groups of specialized insects living in a colony are called castes.
 The four castes within a termite colony are nymphs, workers, soldiers, and reproductives.
 A caste is a closed form or social order which predetermines occupation, class rank and power.
 (Eusociality describes reproductive division of labor and cooperative care of young.)
 In a competitive environment, a highly socialized group has the obvious advantage of survival by common foraging, defense, and each member individually contributing to the benefit of the colony.
 A female that has flown, mated, and is producing eggs is called a “queen.”
 A termite queen can live up to 45 years and may produce as many as 2,000 eggs per day.
 New colonies take about three years to mature.
 Reproductives form wings and leave their respective colonies through exit tubes which can be located near a door, window or out in the environment.
 This usually occurs during spring and fall.
 (These swarmers are oriented to the moon and temperature.)
 Swarms of flying insects resembling clouds are carried by the wind until they randomly co-mingle with reproductives from other colonies.
 They continue together on their perilous journey until they encounter a structure – a tree, wall, building or house, for example – drop to the ground and shed their wings and attempt to locate an underground food source.
 Once reproductives leave their colony, survival depends on completion of this cycle in about 72 hours.
 This mating behavior creates new colonies and spreads infestations throughout a geographic area.
 It’s during this swarming phase that we are alerted to their presence.